mfornet/acmx/README.md

 * **acmx.configuration.templatePath**: Path to template file.
 Leave empty to use default template.
 * **acmx.configuration.solutionPath**: Path to folder where contest will be created and stored.
 To set active workspace use `.`
 * **acmx.configuration.extension**: Extension of the programming language you will use to code solutions.
 Default `cpp` for c++
-* **acmx.run.timetimeLimit**: Maximum time limit in seconds to run the program on each test case.
+* **acmx.run.timeLimit**: Maximum time limit in seconds to run the program on each test case.
 * **acmx.execution.compile**: Command to compile C++ programs.
 Refer to the code as $PROGRAM, and output file as $OUTPUT.
 * **acmx.execution.pythonPath**: Path to python executable.
 This will be used to run generator.
 * **acmx.stress.times**: Number of times to run solution on random generated test cases against